MattVale1/RPSLib/README.md

-# What's This?
+# RPSLib:
-A (currently) small collection of common code that is used throughout all of my Unity projects.
+A small (but growing) collection of common code that is used throughout all of my Unity projects.
 The idea is to:
 - Save time re-writing the same code each project or in various classes.
 - Provide optimized code for common operations, aiding in high performance for runtime.
 - Provide easy to use methods for more complex algorithms.